 - Never write down your PIN or share it with anybody - if someone asks for your PIN assume they're dodgy

 - Let us know if your contact details change so we can get in touch quickly if we suspect someone’s been up to no good on your card.
 You can update your contact details via internet banking or the mobile app.

-Block or cancel your credit card
+Lost or stolen credit card

 Disputing a transaction

 If you find a transaction on your credit card statement that you didn't make, contact the company who charged you the transaction.
 If they’ve made the error, they’ll reverse the charge.
 If they can't help, contact us on 0800 521 521 and we’ll investigate the transaction for you

 If you want to dispute a transaction, you have to let us know within 60 days of the closing date on the statement that the transaction appears on – so make sure you regularly review your statements and balances.